BartlettJE/statsresdesign/docs/10-BayesEst.md

 For this example, it does an OK job at capturing the pattern of data and the bulk of the observed data follows the generated curves.
 However, you can see the data are quite flat compared to the predicted values.
 As we expect a Gaussian distribution, the model will happily produce normal curves.
 The model also happily expects values beyond the range of data as our scale is bound to 0 and 10.
 This is hugely common in psychological research as we expect Gaussian distributions from ordinal bound data.
 So, while this model does an OK job, we could potentially improve it by focusing on an ordinal regression model so we can factor in the bounded nature of the measure.

 ::: {.try data-latex=""}
-If you want to challenge yourself, I recommend working through [Bürkner and Vuorre (2019)](https://doi.org/10.1177/2515245918823199) and applying your understanding to this task.
+If you want to challenge yourself, I recommend working through @burkner_ordinal_2019 and applying your understanding to this task.
 This is going to be a common theme in the examples you see in the independent activities as psychology articles (myself included) often use metric models to analyse arguably ordinal data.
 :::

 The final thing we will check for this model is how sensitive it is to the choice of prior.
 A justifiable informative prior is a key strength of Bayesian statistics, but it is important to check the model under at least two sets of priors.
 For this example, we will compare the model output under the default package priors and our user defined priors we used all along.